-- Preheat oven to 450 degrees F. Fit a roasting pan with a roasting rack and spray the rack with avocado oil.
+- Preheat your oven to 450°F. Fit a rimmed roasting pan with a roasting rack and spray the rack with avocado oil.

-- Pat the turkey breast dry with paper towels.
-Brush the turkey breast on both sides with the melted butter.
-Rub on both sides with the spices.
+- Place the turkey breast on a work surface such as a cutting board.
+Pat it dry with paper towels.
+Brush on both sides with the melted butter, then rub it on both sides with the spices.

-- Place the turkey breast, skin side up, on the the prepared roasting rack.
+- Place the turkey, skin side up, on the prepared roasting rack.
 Spray the top with avocado oil.

-- Roast the turkey breast for 20 minutes.
-Loosely cover with foil to protect the top from scorching, then continue roasting until it reaches an internal temperature of 160 degrees F, 25-40 more minutes.
-Total roasting time will be 45-60 minutes.
+- Roast the turkey for 20 minutes.
+Loosely cover with foil to protect the top from scorching, then continue roasting until it reaches an internal temperature of 160°F, 25-40 more minutes.
+The total roasting time will be 45-60 minutes.

-- Remove the roasted turkey breast from the oven.
-Allow to rest for 20 minutes before carving.
+- Remove the turkey from the oven.
+Allow it to rest for 20 minutes before carving and serving it.